LASERS VS LEDS HAIR GROWTH TREATMENTS: WHICH IS BETTER?

 Lasers emit monochromatic and coherent light, meaning it is a single-color wavelength, and the light waves are in phase.

-The single wavelength makes laser light ideal for medical treatments because certain tissues (including hair follicles) only respond to particular wavelengths of light.
-Laser light’s coherence keeps the energy focused and the beam narrow, so that it can effectively penetrate deeper into the scalp and reach your hair follicles.
+The single wavelength makes laser light ideal for medical treatments.
+Certain tissues (including hair follicles) only respond to particular wavelengths of light.
+Laser light’s coherence keeps the energy focused and the beam narrow.
+This is so that it can effectively penetrate deeper into the scalp and reach your hair follicles.

 LEDs on the other hand, emit light in a range of wavelengths, rather than one specific wavelength.
-Additionally, the beam is incoherent and wider than a laser’s, so it can’t penetrate as far into the scalp.
+The LED beams are incoherent and wider than a laser’s, so it can’t penetrate as far into the scalp.

 Wavelength: Lasers vs LEDs